 When you’re done swirlin’ and sippin’ in Placer County, stop here on your way down to Santa Maria Valley for your daily dose of adventure (and more wine).
 At the north end of California’s famed Mother Lode, this region is known for its attractions, agriculture and old-vine, ever-famous Zinfandel.
 Thriving on rugged terrain and high altitudes, the El Dorado Wine Movement lets visitors whitewater raft and savor white wine all in one adventure.

 A day well-spent deserves another adventure.
-After enjoying your time in the Sierra Foothills of California, catch plenty of zzz’s and mosey over to Santa Maria Valley to wrap up your California road trip.
+After enjoying your time in the Sierra Foothills of California, catch plenty of zzz’s and mosey over to Santa Maria Valley to wrap up your California wine region road trip.
 With plenty of attractions and events, you’ll be able to keep the good times rollin’.

 Central Valley Wine Region

 Though it may not be as popular as other wine regions, Lodi is worth your visit.
 Just four hours north of Santa Maria Valley, this California wine region has been producing grapes since the mid-1800s and is the largest appellation in California with more than 110,000 acres in production.
 You’ll find hearty Zinfandels here as well as other popular California varietals.
 Sip and share conversations with the vintners and winemakers themselves, who are often found meandering around the tasting rooms.